Local VCN Peering Through an Upgraded DRG

 Note

 A DRG can be attached to many VCNs, but VCN can be attached to only one DRG at a time.
 The attachment is automatically created in the compartment that holds the VCN.
-A VCN does not need to be in the same compartment as the DRG.
+A VCN doesn't need to be in the same compartment as the DRG.

-You can eliminate local peering connections from your overall network design if you connect several VPNs in the same region to the same DRG and configure the DRG routing tables appropriately.
+You can eliminate local peering connections from the overall network design if you connect several VPNs in the same region to the same DRG and configure the DRG routing tables appropriately.

 Peering VCNs in different tenancies requires more IAM policies for cross-tenancy authorization.
 See IAM Policies for Routing Between VCNs for details on the permissions needed.
 When you attach a VCN in a different region to a DRG, use the steps in Attaching a DRG to a VCN in a Different Tenancy.